Audiovisual works may be shown to students on the premise of an educational institution as long as:

-Film Festivals on campus do not fall under the category of the Feature Film Entertainment Site License or educational use.
-Film Festivals are generally organized to invite the general public and the UFV community and often involve off-campus advertising to the general public.
-To organize a film festival on campus you must contact the distributor of the film(s) - Audio Cine Film and Criterion Pictures represent most of the distributors.
+As film Festivals are generally organized to invite the general public and the UFV community and often involve off-campus advertising to the general public, you will need to contact the copyright holder and/or distributor of the film(s) for permission.
+Audio Cine Film and Criterion Pictures represent most of the distributors.
 Keep written documentation of any agreements made.

 Under Fair Dealing, you may copy up to 10% of an audiovisual work (for example, to stream in your online class).

 Although it is illegal to circumvent a digital lock (aka the "Content Scrambling System" or CSS) in order to copy a short excerpt, it is permissible to copy a short excerpt through using a video recording device (i.e. a camcorder) to record a short excerpt from a computer, TV screen, or projection.
 It is also permissible to use screen capture software that enables copying of DVD content after the content has been lawfully decrypted by a licensed computer DVD player.
 For further information about using screen capture software to reproduce a short excerpt of a copyright-protected AV work, contact Educational Technology Services.

 Streaming an entire work in your online class requires a streaming license.
 You can inquire about specific films or make a request through the Library's Course Resources Services Media form:

 Under the Copyright Act (30.04), educational institutions are allowed to copy internet content if the following conditions are met: